Swat District

-Swat District is centered on the Valley of Swat, usually referred to simply as Swat, which is a natural geographic region surrounding the Swat River.
-The valley was a major centre of early Buddhism under the ancient kingdom of Gandhara, and was a major centre of Gandharan Buddhism, with pockets of Buddhism persisting in the valley until the 10th century, after which the area became largely Muslim.
-Until 1969, Swat was part of the Yusafzai State of Swat, a self-governing princely state that was inherited by Pakistan following its independence from British rule.
+Swat District is centred on the Valley of Swat, usually referred to simply as Swat, which is a natural geographic region surrounding the Swat River.
+The valley was a major centre of early Buddhism of the ancient civilisation of Gandhara, mainly Gandharan Buddhism, with pockets of Buddhism persisting in the valley until the 16th century conquest of Swat by the Yousafzais, after which the area became largely Muslim, along with the Pashtunization of Swat and its neighbouring regions.

+In the early 19th century, Swat emerged as an independent state under Saidu Baba.
+The State of Swat became a princely state under British suzerainty as part of the British Raj in 1918.

+In 1947, following the Partition of British India and subsequent independence of Pakistan, Swat acceded to the Dominion of Pakistan continuing as a self-governing princely state until it was officially annexed and merged into West Pakistan and later became a part of North-West Frontier Province (now Khyber Pakhtunkhwa) in 1969.
 The region was seized by the Tehrik-i-Taliban in late-2007 until Pakistani control was re-established in mid-2009.

 The average elevation of Swat is 980 m, resulting in a considerably cooler and wetter climate compared to the rest of Pakistan.
 With lush forests, verdant alpine meadows, and snow-capped mountains, Swat is one of the country's most popular tourist destinations.

 Etymology

 The name "Swat" is derived from the Swat River.
 The Swat River referred to as the Suvāstu in the Rig Veda, with a literal meaning "of fair dwellings".
 Some have suggested the Sanskrit name may mean "clear blue water."
 Another theory derives the word Swat from the Sanskrit word shveta (lit. 'white'), also used to describe the clear water of the Swat River.
 To the ancient Greeks, the river was known as the Soastus.
 The Chinese pilgrim Faxian referred to Swat as the Su-ho-to.

 Geography

+Swat's total area is 5337 km2.
+Swat District consists of two well-defined geographic regions, Swat Kohistan and Swat Proper.
+Swat Kohistan forms the larger, northern part of the district, and is mainly inhabited by the indigenous Kohistani, Torwali and Kalami peoples.
+Swat Proper forms the lower portion of the district and has a Pashtun majority, with a significant Gujar population.